 The perfect requirements specification

 Dan Barber and I spent several weeks driving up and down to Ludlow to meet users, model their business processes, capture their requirements and analyse their data needs.
 We held lots of workshops and pulled together the best possible requirements specification we could.
 Hundreds of pages in glorious technicolor.
-Sure Step's inventors would have been proud, but maybe not surprised of what happened next.
+Sure Step's inventors would have been proud, but maybe not surprised by what happened next.

 PMG's goals required a complex solution that managed patients' medical assessments in relation to their insurance claims.
 The medical examinations had to be scheduled in clinics arranged by PMG in multiple temporary facilities across the country every day and the doctors had to be provided with all the patients' files for the day of the clinic in a custom offline synchronizing application that couldn't use the standard client application.
 CRM had to manage a long-running case and all the related business processes with interactions via telephone, email and postal mail.